The screech of a ref’s whistle, the rumble of thousands of fans, and the droning blasts of vuvuzelas before an elated, elongated, “GOOOOOOOOAL!”

 Whether you’d like to shine a spotlight on your department, celebrate a team’s hard work, or boost your company or plant’s reputation, there are five steps you’ll need to study and execute to improve your chances of winning a Dorian Award in the coming year.

-1) Know The Rules
+1) Know the rules

 This may seem like a given, but it’s essential to know the rules of the game.
 Just like in the World Cup where Referees make sure that all teams are adhering to the rules, the Dorian Awards have rules too.
 Before jumping in, consult the criteria for the award you would like a leader (like yourself!), a project, or your company to be nominated for.
 Don’t wait!
-Look at it now so you can start brainstorming ideas for which projects and teams might be the best to compete in the Problem Solving World Cup of 2022.
+Look at it now so you can start brainstorming ideas for which projects and teams might be the best to compete in the Problem Solving World Cup.
 Once you’ve got a few ideas, you’ll want to be sure to:

 - Double check that the category requirements are met